Maria Zakharova: Sanctions

-On 23 February, the day before the 2022 Russian invasion of Ukraine, she was sanctioned by the European Union alongside other prominent Russian media figures, as "a central figure of the government propaganda," and for having "promoted the deployment of Russian forces in Ukraine."
+On 23 February 2022, a day before Russia invaded Ukraine, she was sanctioned by the European Union alongside other prominent Russian media figures, as "a central figure of the government propaganda," and for having "promoted the deployment of Russian forces in Ukraine."
 The sanctions include being placed on a No Fly list and the freezing of assets.

-On 8 March, Australia also imposed sanctions on Zakharova.
+Following the invasion, on 8 March, Australia also imposed sanctions on Zakharova.
 On 18 March, Zakharova was included in Japan's expanded sanctions list.
-US Treasury sanctioned Zakharova in June.

-Sanctioned by New Zealand in relation to the 2022 Russian invasion of Ukraine.

-Controversies

-On 13 November 2016, Zakharova was criticised for making anti-semitic jokes on Russian state television that the U.S. election results were the result of a Russian Jewish conspiracy, stating "If you want to know what will happen in America, who do you have to talk to?
-You have to talk to our people in Brighton Beach, naturally".
-Brighton Beach is home to a large Russian Jewish community.
-She also spoke in a stereotypical Jewish accent.
+The United States Department of the Treasury sanctioned Zakharova in June, with New Zealand and the United Kingdom following suit within the year.

 Personal life

 On 7 November 2005, Zakharova married Andrei Makarov at the Russian Consulate in New York City.
 The couple have a daughter, Maryana, born in August 2010.